2024–present Serbian anti-corruption protests: August street violence

 Western outlets increasingly focused on allegations of police brutality.
 The Guardian documented the aggressive use of force and tear gas during crackdowns in Belgrade, while Radio Free Europe reported that the initially peaceful protests had devolved into daily clashes fueled by perceptions of systemic state violence.
 An editorial by The Guardian called on the EU to urgently prioritize Serbia's democratic crisis in light of these "widespread reports of police brutality," warning that silence could destabilize the region.

 September

 On 1 September, a silent march was held by high-school students in Belgrade in memory of the victims of the canopy collapse.
 Similar marches were held in Kragujevac and Novi Sad.
 On 5 September, police fired tear gas and charged at protesters demanding free elections and Vucic's resignation during a rally in Novi Sad.

 On 6 September, the 2025 edition of the Belgrade Pride march was held, which included banners featuring slogans of the student movement and the phrase "Gays against police state!".

 October

-A march was held nationwide on 1 October to commemorate 11 months since the Novi Sad canopy collapse.
+A nationwide march was held on 1 October to commemorate 11 months since the Novi Sad canopy collapse.

-On 22 October, one person was injured following a fire and shooting incident at a camp for supporters of President Vučić outside the National Assembly in Belgrade.
+On 13 October, the physical blockade of the Fifth Belgrade Gymnasium by school students began.
+The reason for this is the unprofessional and incompetent management of the gymnasium by acting director Danka Nešović for several months.
+The students demanded her immediate dismissal, as well as the return of professors whose employment contracts were not extended.

+On 14 October, the acting director of the Fifth Belgrade Gymnasium, Danka Nešović, declared that the school is under a "state of siege".
+Minister of Education Dejan Vuk Stanković spoke out, saying that the blockade of the school was an act of violence and pressure.

+On 22 October, the European Parliament adopted a resolution condemning the growing wave of repression in Serbia, calling for sanctions against high-ranking officials accused of violence and human rights violations.
+They called to account for undermining democratic institutions, spreading pro-Russian propaganda and using the judiciary to suppress dissenting opinions.
+Concern was expressed about the Serbian government's attempt to weaken independent media that report objectively.
+The authorities have been called to fully clarify the case of the canopy collapse, and to sanction those responsible.
+Camp "Ćaciland" was highlighted as illegal.

+On the same day, a person attacked Ćaciland, setting fire to some of the tents in front of the House of the National Assembly.
+The authorities and institutions pointed out that the attacker was part of the student uprisings, and that the case was an act of terrorism.
+However, it is believed that the attacker is close to the government, and that the event was planned in advance to divert attention away from the adoption of the European Parliament resolution.